sharadregoti/tyk-docs/tyk-docs/content/shared/dashboard-config.md

 Enables detailed records in the audit log.
 Set to false by default.
 If set to `true` then audit log records will contain the http-request (without body) and full http-response including the body`

+### audit.store_type
+ENV: <b>TYK_DB_AUDIT_STORETYPE</b><br />
+Type: `string`<br />

+StoreType defines the method used to store audit logs.
+Possible values are:
+  - "db": Store logs in a database.
+  - "file": Store logs in a file.
+  - "no_op": Disable logging (no operation).

+This field allows you to configure how audit logs are persisted.
+The default value is "file".

 ### enable_multi_org_users
 ENV: <b>TYK_DB_ENABLEMULTIORGUSERS</b><br />
 Type: `bool`<br />